iKenndac/new-blog/content/posts/2016-10-28-launching-cascable-2.md

 But, the avalanche never came.
 Instead, we got great coverage, a big pile of downloads and some [really positive reviews](http://www.photographyblog.com/reviews/cascable_review/).

-In hindsight, I consider it a very successful launch.
+Looking back, I consider it a very successful launch.
 Neither my wildest dreams nor my deepest fears came true — the switch to freemium didn't make me an overnight millionaire, but we didn't get buried by one-star reviews and support email either.

 It's amazing what shipping code can do to your self-esteem.
 After a couple of quick point-releases to fix some crashes that did crop up — all of them reasonably rare, thankfully — Cascable's crash-free sessions metric is in the very high-90% range (on the day of writing, it's at 98.5%).
 Of course that can be improved, but between the subjective reviews and this objective data, I've  completely regained my confidence that I'm able to write and ship a decent product.
 Hooray!

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en-gb"><p lang="en" dir="ltr">Two days later, I’m bowing out the week with a great review and coverage on one of the largest photography sites there is.
 Much better! 😀</p>&mdash; Daniel Kennett (@iKenndac) <a href="https://twitter.com/iKenndac/status/764185315942727680">12 August 2016</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 It's worth noting again what an incredible difference having someone helping out on stuff that isn't code.
 I don't think Tim would be upset with me if I said that he's by no means a professional website builder, nor is he a professional video editor.
-Yet, thanks to him, Cascable's launch had that extra layer of quality to it that I've never been able to achieve on my own.
+Yet, thanks to him, I had a burden lifted from my shoulders and Cascable's launch had that extra layer of quality to it that I've never been able to achieve on my own.

 So, with all of that self-congratulation out of the way, let's look at some cold, hard data!